aditya-jasrotia/aditya-jasrotia/README.md

-- 👋 Hi, I’m @aditya-jasrotia,
+- ✌🏻Hi, I’m @aditya-jasrotia,
           👉🏻from India 🇮🇳
           👉🏻currently in Canada 🇨🇦
-- 👀 I’m interested in everything that works on some kind of code
+- 🧠 I’m interested in everything that works on some kind of code
-- 🌱 I know Python and I'm currently learning Java
+- 👨🏻‍💻 I know Python and I'm currently learning Java
-- 💞️ I’m looking to collaborate on open source projects
+- 👀 I’m looking to collaborate on open source projects
 - 📫 You can reach me on: adityajasrotia3132@gamil.com

 <!---